One God- three Persons

-When Jesus the Son of God died on the cross, the Father was on the throne.
-The New Testament teaches the concept of One God with three separate divine persons-Son, Father and Holy Spirit.
+When Jesus the Son of God died on the cross, the Father was sitting on the throne in heaven.
+The New Testament teaches the concept of One God with three separate divine Persons-Son, Father and Holy Spirit.
 Each is God (Ephesians 4:6; Titus 2:13; Acts 5:3, 4), yet the “three are one” (1 John 5:7).
 They are one in nature, character, and purpose.
 And they are the same in properties, attributes and equal in power and glory.

-It is through the shared authority of these three persons that we are commissioned to baptize the believers “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost” (Matthew 28:19).
+Before His ascension to heaven, Jesus taught us to use the three Names of the Persons of the Godhead in the great commission.
+He commanded, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost” (Matthew 28:19).

-Revelation opens by introducing the three persons of the Godhead “From the seven Spirits who are before His throne, and from Jesus Christ, the faithful witness, the firstborn from the dead, and the ruler over the kings of the earth.
-To Him who loved us and washed us from our sins in His own blood, and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever” (Revelation 1:4–6 NKJV).
+Also, John the Revelator spoke of the Father and the Son as distinct and separate from each other.
+He said, “From the seven Spirits who are before His throne, and from Jesus Christ, the faithful witness, the firstborn from the dead, and the ruler over the kings of the earth.
+To Him who loved us and washed us from our sins in His own blood, and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever” (Revelation 1:4–6 ).

 In His service,